juppoyokokawa/bha22/finalproject.md

 # [update] ：2022.Apr.14 Thu
-From a feasibility standpoint, we decided to focus on theremin PCR (PCR theremin).
+From a feasibility standpoint, I decided to focus on theremin PCR (PCR theremin).

 --